 - Costs of litigation

-- The capacity of paying a lump sum of money or make regular payments
+- The capacity to pay a lump sum of money or make regular payments

-- The other party’s capacity in paying for a single payment, or make regular payments
+- The other party’s capacity to pay for a single payment, or make regular payments

-- The tax implications from the offer to settle
+- The tax implications of the offer to settle

 - The emotional cost of litigation

-Then, you’ll need to assess how strong your argument.
-If you’ve got a strong argument, you might be able to negotiate by making a less attractive offer that you would have otherwise.
-In contrast, if your argument is weak, you may have to present a stronger offer in order to persuade the other side to make a deal.
+Then, you’ll need to assess how strong your argument is.
+If you’ve got a strong argument, you might be able to negotiate by making a less attractive offer than you would have otherwise.
+In contrast, if your argument is weak, you may have to present a stronger offer to persuade the other side to make a deal.

-The third step is to determine how much you’re willing to put at put at risk in bringing the case through trial.
+The third step is to determine how much you’re willing to put at risk in bringing the case through trial.
 If you’re averse to risk or averse to risk, you might want to offer a greater settlement offer than otherwise.
-If, on the other hand, you are willing to risk it all in court, you might be able to make an offer that is lower.
+If, on the other hand, you are willing to risk it all in court, you might be able to make a lower offer.

-In general, you’ll be looking to get any settlement proposal as closely to probable outcome of the litigation as you can.
-In this way, you reduce the risk of losing in trial, and increase your chances of winning the case without having to spend a lot of money for legal fees.
+In general, you’ll be looking to get any settlement proposal as close to the probable outcome of the litigation as you can.
+In this way, you reduce the risk of losing in trial and increase your chances of winning the case without having to spend a lot of money on legal fees.

-1. A different party made the same proposal;
+- A different party made the same proposal

-2. Both parties have accepted to arbitrate or mediate;
+- Both parties have accepted to arbitrate or mediate

-3. There is a major difference between the positions of both parties;
+- There is a major difference between the positions of both parties

-4. Other party refused all offers previously made or
+- The other party refused all offers previously made

-5. The statute of limitations is set to expire.
+- The statute of limitations is set to expire

 If you’re considering making a settlement offer you must discuss your situation with an experienced lawyer to decide if it will be successful.